bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/03_C/02_Other_programming_models.rst

 directives offered by OmpSs are much more.
 You can find the documentation and specification in https://pm.bsc.es/ompss.

-There’s also the possibility to use a newer version of the OmpSs programming model which introduces significant improvements, OmpSs-2.
+There's also the possibility to use a newer version of the OmpSs programming model which introduces significant improvements, OmpSs-2.
 The changes at user level are minimal, the following image shows the array initialization using OmpSs-2.